 Section 6.
 Discrimination and Societal Abuses

-Rape and Domestic Violence: Rape, including spousal rape, is a criminal offense, and the government effectively prosecuted persons accused of such crimes.
+Rape and Domestic Violence: Rape of a person, regardless of gender, including spousal rape, is a criminal offense, and the government effectively prosecuted persons accused of such crimes.
 The penalty for rape is two to six years in prison.
 In aggravated circumstances the sentence is four to 10 years.
-No figures for cases of rape or domestic violence were available for the year.
+No figures for cases of rape or domestic violence were available.

 The law prohibits domestic violence, and the government effectively enforced it.
 Domestic violence is a criminal offense; the penalty for spousal abuse is two to six years in prison.
 In aggravated circumstances the prison term is four to eight years.

 Sexual Harassment: The government effectively enforced the law criminalizing sexual harassment.
 In October the trial began of a former head of state for alleged sexual harassment committed in March, when he was still serving in that position; it was still ongoing at year’s end.

 Reproductive Rights: There were no reports of coerced abortion or involuntary sterilization on the part of government authorities.